zakqwy/cyborg_ring/README.md

 ## build instructions
 I did a live stream in October 2018 that shows a complete ring build start-to-finish.
 You can view an unedited recording of the stream [here](https://youtu.be/spNg8LhxJz0).
 I also made a brief video that just goes over the tools and materials, available [here](https://youtu.be/D9dDy7vboAA).
 These are both great starting points if you are new to the project.
 ### step zero: prepare thyself
 This is a fun and challenging project.
-Building a ring can be quite frustrating, especially if you aren't used to working with tiny parts, but if you take your time it is eminently possible even if you are fairly new to soldering.
+Building a ring can be frustrating, especially if you aren't used to working with tiny parts, but if you take your time it is eminently possible even if you are fairly new to soldering.
 Make sure you are comfortable, not overly caffeinated (as shaky hands make it quite tough), and try to avoid interruptions for the next few hours.
 Remember that you have extra parts, and even if you damage a PCB the replacements are quite cheap (although they may take a week or two to arrive in the mail).
 ### step one: source PCBs
 Use a service like [OSHpark](https://oshpark.com/shared_projects/sZ3MaKA4) (or any other high-quality PCB vendor) to fabricate the boards.
 They should be routed with mousebites, 0.8mm (1/32") FR4, ENIG, double-sided.
 Note that some traces are a bit close to the PCB edge so you may need to try a few services or have your bodge wires handy:
 ![cyborg ring pcb panel](/img/cyborg_ring_pcb_panel.jpg)